rndme/rndme/README.md

 ### Crypto
 Crypto uses `crypto.getRandomValues` _and_ a high-resolution clock derivative to gather numbers.
 This method is sync under-the-hood and is directly callable.
 OS-provided numbers are muliplied by a number derived from the date and a high-resolution performance timing API, then cropped in the middle to deliver un-compromised randomness.
-The crypto source's exact performance rate depends on CPU speed and OS-provided entropy, but easily execeds 150 chars per ms.
+The crypto source's exact performance rate depends on CPU speed and OS-provided entropy, but expect 100 - 500 chars per ms.